-- 300,000 words that aren't in our free dictionary
+More than 250,000 words that aren't in our free dictionary

 Expanded definitions, etymologies, and usage notes

 Advanced search features

-Origin and Etymology of boong
+History and Etymology for boong

 The Australian National Dictionary (Oxford University Press, 1988) suggests that it is borrowed from a word beŋ, "man, human being," in Wemba-Wemba, an aboriginal language formerly spoken in northern Victoria and adjacent New South Wales.
 More recently, though, R.M.W.
 Dixon, et al., in Australian Aboriginal Words in English: Their Origin and Meaning (Oxford University Press, 2nd edition, 2006), reject any aboriginal origin for the word and suggest that it may be borrowed from Jakarta Indonesian bung, a word meaning "elder brother," also used as a general term of address.